How To Prevent San Angelo Thieves From Striking Platinum in Your Driveway

 So what's so valuable inside a catalytic converter?
 They have tremendous value for the precious metals they contain.
-Some are rare like rhodium, palladium and platinum.
+Some are rare, like rhodium, palladium, and platinum.
 They can be converted into fast cash for criminals.
 Platinum prices have continued to rise continuously for the last 20 years.
-In trading, the lastest price of platinum is a whopping $977 an ounce.
-The price of palladium, another precious metal found in the converters is also on the rise.
+In trading, the latest price of platinum is a whopping $977 an ounce.
+The price of palladium, another precious metal found in converters, is also on the rise.

 How can you protect yourself from being a victim?
 There are no foolproof methods that can foil very determined thieves, but you can minimize your chances of becoming a victim.

 Anti-Theft Devices: Catalytic converter anti-theft devices are available from many manufacturers.
-They range from steel plates protecting the underside of the vehicle to cages made from steel cages made from steel cables that are supposed to discourage thieves by make it more time consuming to steal a converter.
-There are also alarms, both full vehicle alarms and special converter specific ones.
+They range from steel plates protecting the underside of the vehicle to cages made from steel cables that are supposed to discourage thieves by making it more time-consuming to steal a converter.
+There are also alarms, both full vehicle alarms and special converter-specific ones.

-Engrave your VIN number on your catalytic converter or have it spray painted with mechanic approved engine paint.
+Engrave your VIN on your catalytic converter or have it spray-painted with mechanic-approved engine paint.

 Adjust you car's security System: If your security system is already installed, set it to activate from vibrations such as those produced by a saw.